 Because lung cancer usually doesn't cause symptoms in the early stages, it's important that you tell your doctor about risk factors.
 Working with your doctor, you can develop a plan for prevention.

 Visit your doctor right away if you are at risk for lung cancer or experience these symptoms:

-- A nagging or prolonged cough that doesn't go away
+- Coughing that gets worse or doesn’t go away

 - Coughing up blood